Tuesday, April 9, 2024

 Monday, March 18, 2024

-Stop the Bleed
+My Friend Could Not Stop the Bleed

-A long-time friend of mine died recently—he shot himself in the left femoral artery and bled to death.
+A close friend of mine died recently—he shot himself in the left femoral artery and bled to death.
 It may have been an accident or it may have been intentional, the totality of recent circumstances in his life leave me and his other friends in doubt.
 We will never know with certainty; however, we do know that regardless of the original intent, he did try to apply a tourniquet but was not successful.

 This prompted some reflection on my part.
 I consulted a friend of mine (Troy M.), a retired emergency room physician and my wife (also a former ER physician) and asked that given a “worst case scenario” how fast could you bleed out from a cut femoral artery?
 They both stated that worse case would be 60 – 90 seconds depending upon where and how the artery was damaged.